 For concerns about customers getting enough attention and receiving the right orders, with digital ordering solutions that are integrated with your POS and kitchen management system, restaurants have been able to become even more efficient and provide a better experience for guests.

-Overall, restaurants have seen overwhelmingly positive results by providing more ordering channels like QR codes, with customers also enjoying having more options for how to order and pay.
+Overall, restaurants like The Junction have seen overwhelmingly positive results by providing more ordering channels like QR codes, and their customers are happy with the technology, too.